-Following the global digital transformation, discussions on issues of privacy, data protection, algorithmic harm, and similar, have entered the academic discourse and public debate.
-The recent years have seen an increase in reporting about the Big Tech companies as emerging new actors in the international governance realm.
-However, only those events that entail geopolitical or socio-economic relations to the Western countries are deemed relevant.
-For example, the news of Chinese payment methods through facial recognition rapidly reached the Western media (Agence France-Presse 2019), but much less attention is paid to the internal politics of digitalisation in the Global South or the new e-governance measures of international governance institutions.
-This reluctance is intensified when digital technologies target communities that are marginalised, stateless, or economically disadvantaged.
-UNHCR's use of iris scanning for refugee cash assistance illustrates a case of extreme datafication of body against people in dire need of assistance with hardly any voice to consent to or refuse the imposed technologies.
+Although the news of Chinese payment methods through facial recognition rapidly reached the Western media (Agence France-Presse 2019), much less attention was paid to the UNHCR's use of iris scanning for refugee cash assistance at the same time.
 Ninety per cent of refugees in Jordan are registered through EyeCloud, "a secure and encrypted network connection that can be used to authenticate refugees against biometric data stored in the UNHCR database" (UNHCR 2019).
-Iris scanning is then used for payment in the camp's supermarkets, to calculate and pay the wages for working inside the camp, and it replaces any monetary transaction.
-The EyeCloud demonstrates how current datafication practices do not only stop at using the datafied body for identification and representation but actively integrate the body as a part of data machinery.
+The EyeCloud is a good example of how current datafication practices do not only stop at using the datafied body for identification and representation but actively integrate the body as a part of data machinery.
 This instrumentalised body carries the gaze of surveillance and guards itself against itself.
-The consequences are painful: more than a decade ago, the Guardian reported that the asylum seekers burn their fingertips on electric stoves or with acid to avoid the Dublin regulations and being returned to their point of arrival- usually in Greece or Italy (Grant and Domokos 2011).
+The consequences are painful: almost twelve years ago, the Guardian reported that the asylum seekers burn their fingertips on electric stoves or with acid to avoid the Dublin regulations and being returned to their point of arrival- usually in Greece or Italy (Grant and Domokos 2011).
 The betraying body, however, regenerates fingertips after two weeks.
 Similarly, in cases where the age assessment of a claimed minor proves inconclusive, the person could be referred for a bone density test of the wrist by X-ray in Malta (Asylum Information Database 2023) or a "dental x-ray of the third molar in the lower jaw and MRI of the lower growth plate of the femur bone" in Sweden (Rättsmedicinalverket 2022).
 In these cases, the immigration authorities believe the body's truthfulness and the accuracy of medical sciences against mendacious and deceitful asylum seekers.
 Table 1 shows the extent of data categories gathered on visa, immigration, or asylum applicants travelling to Europe.
 The body increasingly becomes a vehicle for knowing the real person behind the application.

 Personal data stored in the different EU immigration data banks

-Data Type SIS VIS EURODAC EE ETIA ECRIS
+Data Type SIS VIS EURODAC EES ETIAS ECRIS -TCN

-S S -TCN

 Alphanumeric Data

-"general" information (name, age, X X (x) X x X
+"general" information (name, age, gender, nationality) Х х (x) х х Х

-gender, nationality)

-Occupation X х
+Occupation х х

-Education X
+Education х

-Reason for travel X
+Reason for travel х

-Information about funds for living X
+Information about funds for living expenses х

-expenses

-Address, phone number, Email- X
+Address, phone number, Email-Address, IP- х

-Address, IP-Address
+Address

-Information about past or present x X X
+Information about past or present felonies Х Х Х

-felonies

-Information about recent stay in a war X
+Information about recent stay in a war or х

-or conflict region
+conflict region

 Biometric Data

-Fingerprints X X X X X
+Fingerprints х х х Х Х

-Facial image X X (x) X X
+Facial image х Х (x) Х Х

-Genetic data X
+Genetic data х

 Data in brackets will be stored should the 2016 proposal and its amendments be approved